 How to Figure Out What Package Deals Are Right for Your Business

-Pro tip: Schedulicity offers packages for both service-based and class-based businesses.
-Once you have things rolling, Schedulicity makes it super easy to keep track of client’s packages — with an easy-breezy process for deducting sessions and some handy reports to keep an eye on things as well.
+Pro Tip: Schedulicity offers packages for both service- and class-based businesses.
+Once you get things rolling, Schedulicity makes it super easy to track clients’ packages — with an easy-breezy process for deducting sessions and handy reports to keep an eye on things as well.

-Once you have a sense of what you want to accomplish with your package deals, you’ll be equipped to start making informed decisions about what to offer.
+Once you have a sense of your goals with package management, you’re more equipped to make informed decisions about what to offer.

 Step 2: Research your existing client list.

-Next, take a deep dive into your current client list, which should give you plenty of insight to help you create offers.
+Next, take a deep-dive into your current client list.
+It should give you plenty of insight to help you create offers and manage packages.

 Take a look at your books and get a sense of what kind of clientele you’re working with.